By Monica Harvey for RTBR

 What to eat the morning of the race

-For a 5K, you could grab a light snack and some water about a half hour to an hour before you run then eat breakfast afterwards.
+For a 5K, you could grab a light snack and some water about a half-hour to an hour before you run then eat breakfast afterward.

 If you plan to run a marathon, waking up extra early (3 to 5 hours before the race) for breakfast is not a bad idea.
 Keep in mind that you want to have plenty of time to digest breakfast to prevent any cramps or stomach issues while running.

-Snack idea: a couple handfuls of trail mix or a small sandwich.
+Snack idea: a couple of handfuls of trail mix or a small sandwich.